a-n-t-h-o-n-y/TermOx/README.md

   <img src="docs/images/library.png">
 </p>

-The [Widget Library](docs/manual/widget.md#widget-library) contains many generic Widget and Layout types common to many applications.
-Often times they are the building blocks that form a significant portion of a TUI.
+The TermOx [Widget Library](docs/manual/widget.md#widget-library) contains a handful of common Widget and Layout types.
+These are often the building blocks for significant portions of an application's TUI.

-Widgets in the library are written in a way that attempts to be generic enough for most uses.
-Template parameters allow for slight variantions on the same Widget type, many of the most common variations are provided as named type aliases.
+The library Widgets attempt to be generic enough for most use cases.
+Template parameters allow for slight variantions of the same Widget, many of the most common variations are provided as named type aliases.

 ## Layouts